jorgeAML/XLVExercisEscript/Chapter2-Elementary-Programming/readme.md

-## Chapter 2 Elementaary Programming
+## Chapter 2 Elementary Programming

 ### 2.1 Convert celsius to Fahrenheit
 Write a program that reads a a Celsius degree in a *double* value from the console, then converts it to Fahrenheit and displays the result.
 The formula for the conversion is as follows: